yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 #### Signed 64-bit integers

-The same compression as unsigned integers above applies.
-However, for signed integers, zig-zag encoding is used.
+All signed integers on the wire are encoded as `vari64`, using the same compression as `varu64`, specified above.
+However, for signed integers, zig-zag encoding is also used in order to preserve whether a value is positive or negative.

 Positive values of `x` are encoded as `2*x+0` and negative values of `x` are encoded as `2*(^x)+1`, allowing negative numbers to be complemented - in this